kyma-project/kyma/docs/03-tutorials/observability/obsv-04-define-alerting-rules-monitor.md

 ## Prerequisites

-You have performed the steps to observe application metrics using the `monitoring-custom-metrics` example and successfully deployed the `sample-metrics-8081` service which exposes the `cpu_temperature_celsius` metric.
+You have performed the steps to observe application metrics using the `monitoring-custom-metrics` example and successfully deployed the `sample-metrics-8081` service, which exposes the `cpu_temperature_celsius` metric.

 ## Steps